adonisjs/v5-docs/content/guides/digging-deeper/authorization.md

 ```

 - The actual action callback is never executed when a before hook returns a `true` or a `false` value.
-- Make sure to return `undefined` if you want the bouncer to execute the next hook or the action callback.
+- Make sure to return `undefined` if you want Bouncer to execute the next hook or the action callback.
 - The `before` hook is always executed, even when there is no logged-in user.
 Make sure to handle the use case of a missing user inside the hook callback.
 - The `before` hook receives the **action name** as the second argument.